-Created by the Department of Computer Science Advisory Council and funded with membership fees from the Advisory Council and contributions from alumni and friends, this scholarship provides funding for computer science students.
+The Computer Science Scholarship created by the Department of Computer Science Advisory Council and funded with membership fees from the Computer Science Advisory Council and contributions from alumni and friends.
+This scholarship provides scholarships for all Department of Computer Science students.

 Focus POS Systems Scholarship

-- Be an incoming freshman in the top 15% of their high school class and have an SAT score of 1220 or an ACT score of 27;
+- Be an incoming first-year student in the top 15% of their high school class and have an SAT score of 1220 or an ACT score of 27;

-- Be a transfer student who meets all of the incoming freshman requirements and has a transfer GPA of 3.0 or higher; or
+- Be a transfer student who meets all of the incoming first-year student requirements and has a transfer GPA of 3.0 or higher; or

 - Be a current, full-time SFA student with a GPA of 3.0 or higher and in good academic standing.